mobilabsolutions/stash-sdk-ios/README.md

 ## Idempotency

-All calls provided by Payment SDK are idempotent **only if the underlying PSP is also idempotent** (Braintree is not, BS Payone and Adyen are not for credit card registration).
-To use idempotency simply provide a unique string to any of the registration methods used.
+All calls provided by the Stash SDK are idempotent **only if the underlying PSP is also idempotent** (Braintree is not, BS Payone and Adyen are not for credit card registration).
+To use the idempotency, simply provide a unique string to any of the registration methods used.

 ```swift
 let name = SimpleNameProvider(firstName: "Max", lastName: "Mustermann")